dolthub/docs/content/interfaces/compare_cli.md

 $ dolt sql-server -l trace --max-connections 10
 ```

-which requires a separately downloaded client tool to interact with:
+and a separately downloaded client to interact with our server:

 ```bash
 $ mysql --user=root --host=0.0.0.0 -p my_database